 - Database Backups – schedules backups to email and any other location you choose

-- File Change Detection – lets you know when changes have been made
+- File Change Detection – This is a form of file integrity monitoring that lets you know when changes have been made

 - Hide Login Area – hides the login page from automated attacks and simplifies login